Astaxanthin and Its Promising Health Benefits

 2. How Does Astaxanthin Work?

-Antioxidants are agile molecules that repair cellular-level damage caused by unstable and harmful molecules called free radicals.
+Antioxidants nutrition are agile molecules that repair cellular-level damage caused by unstable and harmful molecules called free radicals.
 In our bodies, these molecules are constantly being released during metabolism.
 Unfortunately, uncontrollable free radicals can destroy good cells as well.
 The body requires a subtle balance between free radicals and antioxidants, and antioxidants like astaxanthin work to keep free radicals in check.

 Astaxanthin’s potent antioxidant effects are due to its unique molecular structure, which contains conjugated double bonds and hydroxyl and keto groups.
-The conjugated double bonds at its center are responsible for its red colour and—most importantly—its high antioxidant capacity as it donates electrons via the carbon–carbon chain, which is analogous to a conducting wire at the molecular level (Fig. 2).
+The conjugated double bonds at its center are responsible for its red colour and—most importantly—its high antioxidants nutrition capacity as it donates electrons via the carbon–carbon chain, which is analogous to a conducting wire at the molecular level (Fig. 2).
 With the help of astaxanthin, excessive electrons generated by ultraviolet radiation within the cell can be transported through the membrane, thus blocking free radical chain reactions.

 Fig 2.
 Electrons crossing the cell membrane via 3S, 3S’ astaxanthin, the major molecular form from H. pluvialis3